 Some designs have "confetti" stitches which can lead to using excessive threads that will exhaust your thread allowance.

-Carrying the threads across the back of the project will result in over usage.
+Carrying the threads across the back of the project and create large jumps will result in over usage.

 An example of carrying over threads can be seen here: